civican/legisinfo/43-1/bills/C-20/bill_text.md

   **(6)** Subparagraphs (b)(i) and (ii) of the definition prior reference period in subsection 125.7(1) of the Act are replaced by the following:

-    on March 1, 2019, the eligible entity was not carrying on business or otherwise carrying on its ordinary activities **and the qualifying period is referred to in any of paragraphs (a) to (c.1) of the definition qualifying period**, or
+    on March 1, 2019, the eligible entity was not carrying on business or otherwise carrying on its ordinary activities and the qualifying period is referred to in any of paragraphs (a) to (c.1) of the definition qualifying period, or

     the qualifying period is referred to in any of

-    paragraphs (a) to **(c.1)** of the definition qualifying period and the eligible entity elects for all of **the periods set out in** paragraphs **(a) to (c) of that definition**, or
+    paragraphs (a) to (c.1) of the definition qualifying period and the eligible entity elects for all of the periods set out in paragraphs (a) to (c) of that definition, or

     paragraphs (c.2) to (d) of the definition qualifying period and the eligible entity elects for all of the periods set out in those paragraphs; and

   **(7)** Paragraph (a) of the definition qualifying entity in subsection 125.7(1) of the Act is replaced by the following:

-    it files an application with the Minister in respect of the qualifying period in prescribed form and manner, before **February 2021**;
+    it files an application with the Minister in respect of the qualifying period in prescribed form and manner, before February 2021;

   **(8)** The portion of paragraph (c) of the definition qualifying entity in subsection 125.7(1) of the Act before subparagraph (i) is replaced by the following:

-    **if the qualifying period is described in any of paragraphs (a) to (c.1) of the definition qualifying period**, its qualifying revenues for the current reference period are equal to or less than the specified percentage, for the qualifying period, of
+    if the qualifying period is described in any of paragraphs (a) to (c.1) of the definition qualifying period, its qualifying revenues for the current reference period are equal to or less than the specified percentage, for the qualifying period, of

   **(9)** Paragraph (d) of the definition qualifying entity in subsection 125.7(1) of the Act is replaced by the following:

-    **it meets either of the following conditions**:
+    it meets either of the following conditions:

-    it had, on March 15, 2020, a business number in respect of which it is registered with the Minister to make remittances required under section 153, **or**
+    it had, on March 15, 2020, a business number in respect of which it is registered with the Minister to make remittances required under section 153, or

     it is the case that